 Rubenhold Mistress of my Fate

-The Paris-set sequel, The French Lesson, came out in April 2016 and I hope to review it soon.
+The Paris-set sequel, The French Lesson, I reviewed here.

 G.P.
 Taylor Wormwood